chrisco210/Lml/README.md

 fact 4
 ```
 Evaluates to 24 again

+More examples are available in the examples folder
 ## The ML language

 The ML language is defined with the following grammar: